seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ANGELO**
 This will last out a night in Russia,
-When nights are longest there: I’ll take my leave.
+When nights are longest there: I'll take my leave.
 And leave you to the hearing of the cause;
-Hoping you’ll find good cause to whip them all.
+Hoping you'll find good cause to whip them all.

 **ESCALUS**
 I think no less.
 Good morrow to your lordship.

 *Exit ANGELO*

-Now, sir, come on: what was done to Elbow’s wife, once more?
+Now, sir, come on: what was done to Elbow's wife, once more?

 **POMPEY**
 Once, sir? there was nothing done to her once.